Getin-Eng/home-assignment/README.md

 *   Database: Pagination
 *   Database: Migrations
 *   Database: Seeding

-*
+---

-# Angular 8+ Home Assignment - Frontend Engineer Position
+# 🛡️ Angular 8+ Home Assignment - Frontend Engineer Position

+> **tl;dr**☝️ **-** Need to create a frontend consuming a REST API **without the building the API**.
+For employee/manager Admin panel inventory with notifications & access control
+> You can refer to the above task as a reference

 ## Task Summary